macmiranda/metric-reader/README.md

 - Plugin system for custom actions
 - Built-in logging and file creation plugins
 - Configurable polling interval and backoff periods
+- Leader election mechanism for running multiple replicas at the same time with a single action outcome.

 ## Quick Start with Just